Last Updated on April 12, 2022 by Jim Ferri

 Estimated reading time: 10 minutes

 I stood there mesmerized by the scene, which was on my hoped-to-do list of things to do and see in Chiang Mai.

 In front of me, monks in saffron-colored robes sat on the temple floor, near motionless as they listened to their teacher.

 He spoke softly, and behind him a large golden Buddha looked down on the group, looking so serene as if he was also listening.

 The stillness and softness inside the temple made the scene almost mystical.
 It was one of the hoped-for experiences that originally lured me to Asia and, specifically, to Thailand.

 The temple was in Chiang Mai, a fascinating city tucked away in the highlands of northern Thailand between Myanmar and Laos.
-I arrived yesterday, after a three-hour flight from Bangkok, but now felt light years away from the crowded capital.
+I arrived the day before, after a three-hour flight from Bangkok, but now felt light years away from the crowded capital.

 Within hours I came to love it.

 Chiang Mai is large but in its historic center, the main draw for travelers, you find little big-city bustle.
 A moat surrounds the center on four sides, which diverts some traffic and keeps things relatively quiet.